Linkan-Majumder/phone-auth/README.md

 A new Flutter project.

-// Use your own google-services.json file to app folder.
+// Paste your own generated google-services.json file to android/app/

 ## Getting Started